topjohnwu/Magisk/docs/guides.md

 #### sepolicy.rule
 If your module requires some additional sepolicy patches, please add those rules into this file.
 The module installer script and Magisk's daemon will make sure this file is copied to somewhere `magiskinit` can read pre-init to ensure these rules are injected properly.

 Each line in this file will be treated as a policy statement.
-For more details how a policy statement is formatted, please check [magiskpolicy](tools.md#magiskpolicy)'s documentation.
+For more details about how a policy statement is formatted, please check [magiskpolicy](tools.md#magiskpolicy)'s documentation.

 #### The `system` folder
 All files you want Magisk to replace/inject for you should be placed in this folder.
 Please read through the [Magic Mount](details.md#magic-mount) section to understand how Magisk mount your files.

 ## Magisk Module Installer

 A Magisk Module Installer is a Magisk Module packaged in a zip file that can be flashed in Magisk Manager or custom recoveries such as TWRP.
-An installer have the same file structure as a Magisk module (please check the previous section for more info).
+An installer has the same file structure as a Magisk module (please check the previous section for more info).
 The simplest Magisk Module Installer is just a Magisk Module packed in a zip file, with addition to the following files:

 - `update-binary`: Download the latest [module_installer.sh](https://github.com/topjohnwu/Magisk/blob/master/scripts/module_installer.sh) and rename/copy that script as `update-binary`
 - `updater-script`: This file should only contain the string `#MAGISK`